nayanashettyft/trailing-neo4j/README.md

 # trailing-neo4j

-This is a python module to create a graph database to visualise the connection between SFTP accounts and the folders on the servers.
+This is a python module to create a graph database to visualise the connection between SFTP accounts and their folders on the servers.

 ## Pre-requisitues